camunda/c8-sm-checks/README.md

 Options:
-  -h                                    Display this help message -H ZEEBE_ADDRESS                      Specify the Zeebe address and optional port (e.g., zeebe.c8.camunda.example.com:443) -p ZEEBE_VERSION                      Specify the Zeebe version (default is the latest version: 8.6.5) -f PROTO_FILE                         Specify the path to the gateway.proto file or leave empty to download it (default behavior is to download the proto file)
+  -h                                    Display this help message -H ZEEBE_ADDRESS                      Specify the Zeebe address and optional port (e.g., zeebe.c8.camunda.example.com:443) -p ZEEBE_VERSION                      Specify the Zeebe version (default is the latest version: 8.8 - major.minor only) -f PROTO_FILE                         Specify the path to the gateway.proto file or leave empty to download it (default behavior is to download the proto file)
   -k                                    Skip TLS verification (insecure mode) -r CACERT                             Specify the path to the CA certificate file